Man, at time of just climbing, here we are at the beginning of the third and final busy broadcast hour, the EIB network today.

 There is literally no way that an elastic band and a shower door and his exercise machine all combined to do the damage that was done.

-Somebody beat Harry Reed up.
+Somebody beat Harry Reid up.

 Something.

-Who but the exercise machine did not attack Harry Reed?
+I don't have any idea who, but the exercise machine did not attack Harry Reid.

 Exercise machine.

-No regrets about Mitt Romney about the Koch brothers.
+No regrets about Mitt Romney, about the Koch brothers.

 Some people have even called it McCarthyite.